-Project Status: The RFP was released and HCD received 2 applications for the SNAP outreach track and 9 applications for the food provision track.
-The RFP responses are under evaluation by a committee of City staff and County Food Council partners.
+Project Status: The RFP was released and HCD received two applications for the SNAP outreach track and nine applications for the food provision track.
 The RFP incorporated state reporting requirements for ARPA tracking purposes and HCD will work with the Montgomery Food Council to establish metrics to determine the success of the two RFP service tracks.
+One grantee was selected for the SNAP outreach track and three were selected for the food distribution track.